spryker-sdk/upgrader/README.md

 ### Commands

 Upgrade command:
+1. Performs check that "target branch has been created on the remote repository".
+If branch exist, the process will stop.
 1. Performs check that "there are no uncommitted changes in a project".
-If they exist, the process will stop.
+If a branch exists, the process will stop.
 2. Upgrades Spryker modules and dependent (3rd party) libraries.
 3. Commits changes in composer.json and composer.lock files.
 4. Pushes changes and creates PR.